Best Small Loans Australia

 - Cheap car

-The list is endless, it is important to note that your loan could be used for multiple purposes also, let’s say you took out $5,000.
+It's important to note that your loan could be used for multiple purposes.
+For instance, let's say you took out $5,000.
 You could use $1,500 to buy a new fridge and washer, $2,000 for a weekend away and the remaining $1,500 for car repairs.
-All lenders will send approved funds into your selected bank account, here you can use at your discretion.
+All lenders will send approved funds into your selected bank account, where you can use the funds at your discretion.

 How do I select the right lender?

-In Australia, the cash loan industry is quite large, it is estimated that more than one million Australians took out small loans last year.
-Due to their being such a large demand for this service it has resulted in a large number of lenders in this space, so how do you select the right one?
+No matter if you're looking for a cash loan in Adelaide, Sydney or Melbourne, the cash loan industry in Australia is quite large.
+It's estimated that more than one million Australians took out small loans last year.
+Due to there being such a large demand for this service, it has resulted in a large number of lenders in this space, so how do you select the right one?

-- Lenders are capped & only permitted to charge a fixed amount set by the regulator for a loan up to $2,000.
-This is a maximum establishment fee of 20% and a maximum monthly fee of 4% of the loan amount
+- Lenders are capped & only permitted to charge a fixed amount set by the regulator for a loan.
+This is a maximum establishment fee of $400 and maximum monthly fees of no more than 48% of the loan amount over 12 months.

 - Loans up to $2,000 that previously were required to be paid within 15 days has been banned.